ilizin/api-rest-demo/README.md

 ## Installation

-1. Make sure have installed at lest the *jdk17*, this is necessary because the spring boot version is *3.4.1*
+1. The project is based on spring boot <i>v3.4.1</i>, so make sure you have installed at least the required *jdk17*.
 ```
 ilizin@ilizin:~$ java -version
 openjdk version "17.0.2" 2022-01-18